 If you’re looking for a nontraditional mashed potato recipe, try this Bacon and Caramelized Onions recipe.

 Bread Stuffing: This recipe is one I’ve been making for 40 years now, based on a recipe my sister-in-law gave me when I first got married.
 This bread stuffing features classic seasonings.
 The secret to this stuffing/dressing is toasting the cubed bread first—it dries the bread out, which allows it to absorb the broth and seasonings without getting mushy.
+I also have an Instant Pot Bread Stuffing Recipe “baked” in a pretty ring shape.

 Sweet Potatoes: Several years ago, I swapped out my marshmallowy syrupy-sweet recipe for Paula Deen’s Easy Sweet Potato Bake, and I’ve never once looked back.
 To make it even easier, I’ve converted it into a pressure cooker sweet potato casserole, and it’s a fixture around my table.